The PhD in Integrated Biology is awarded by the Graduate College. Instruction is offered through the UI College of Liberal Arts and Sciences.

 Tuition and fees vary by degree program and the type of student you are.

-For the Integrated Biology Graduate Program of the Department of Biology, students admitted to the PhD program are guaranteed at least $25,500 per calendar year through graduate assistantships, plus a full-tuition scholarship and paid University fees and low-cost health care insurance premiums.
+For the Integrated Biology Graduate Program in the Department of Biology, students admitted to the PhD program are guaranteed at least $25,500 per calendar year through graduate assistantships, plus a full-tuition scholarship, low-cost health care insurance premiums, and payment coverage of 25% of University mandatory fees..
 This applies to both U.S. citizens and international applicants.

 - Fall Semester—January 1